mas-cli/mas/README.md

 `mas signout` signs out from the current Apple Account in the Mac App Store.

-## 🍺 Homebrew integration
+## 🧩 Integrations

+### 🍻 Homebrew Bundle

-mas integrates with [homebrew-bundle].
-If mas is installed, when you run `brew bundle dump`, your Mac App Store apps will be included in the created Brewfile.
-See the [homebrew-bundle] docs for more details.
+If mas is installed:

+- When you run `brew bundle dump`, your Mac App Store apps will be included in the generated `Brewfile`.
+- When you run Homebrew Bundle commands on a `Brewfile` that contains Mac App Store apps, they will be processed by the command.

+See the [Homebrew Bundle documentation](https://docs.brew.sh/Brew-Bundle-and-Brewfile) for more details.

+### ⚙️ Topgrade

+If mas is installed, when you run [Topgrade](https://github.com/topgrade-rs/topgrade), your Mac App Store apps will be updated.

 ## ⚠️ Known Issues